crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards/README.md

 |**SOC 2 Type I**|Assess **design** of controls relevant to security, availability, etc., **at a point in time**.|Auditor's opinion on design suitability.|Management, clients (under NDA).|
 |**SOC 2 Type II**|Assess **operational effectiveness** of controls over a **period of time** (6-12 months).|Detailed report on design, tests, and effectiveness.|Management, clients, prospects (under NDA).|
 |**SOC 3**|Provide a **general assurance seal** for public distribution.|Brief seal or report with auditor's opinion only.|Public, website visitors, general stakeholders.|

-**SOC Reports**

-“if I compare with ISO … SOC 2 is focused on fiscal, logical security and, in specific … do what you say you’ll do, whereas the ISO 27001 is a little bit more focused on risk”; “a little more focused on best practices.”

-“ISO is focusing on the design effectiveness at a point in time whereas the SOC 2 also looks at operating effectiveness over a period of time.
-So Type 2 would be 6-12 months and would look at how effective you are in performing those functions over that entire period of time.”

-“You get a single page from an ISO certification, there’s a detailed report that’s considered confidential, internal, but otherwise, it’s a single-page and doesn’t provide a lot of detail to the reader or to your customer about what you’re doing.
-In the case of SOC 2, you get a fairly detailed report.
-It can be many pages long.
-It describes the controls, it describes how they tested them, it describes the results or the testing.
-So it’s very detailed and can provide a lot of insight for your customers and confidence your customers that of how you operate.”

-“ISO is managed by the ISO, and an ISO accredited agency would do the consulting and certifying.”
-SOC 2 is “almost always performed by CPA because it’s governed, inspected by the AICPA.”
-“ISO is internationally recognized.
-SOC 2 has traditionally been more North American but it is becoming more known internationally.”
-Some organizations prefer SOC 2 over ISO.
-“Some organizations, or some clients, or some industries will accept SOC 2 in lieu of the right to audit.”

-“There’s actually three SOC reports.
-SOC 1, 2, and 3 … they’re all based on the same core set of controls but they subset it out and report it differently.
-So SOC 1 uses a subset of the controls, and it specifically is looking at situations where your system is being used for financial reporting.
-So if you are using your system to hold your sales ledger data and you then are going to turn around and use that data to generate reports for your financial reporting.”

-“SOC 2 is a little more general, and it’s going to look at more controls, superset of the ones that are looked at for SOC 1.
-The SOC 2 report is restricted “because of the detail that is in there around the system, the security, processes, and methodologies.
-If you achieve this for your environment, you would get to a keep a copy of it yourself.
-You would only send it to clients or prospective clients under a non-disclosure agreement, because of the level of detail in there.
-If it fell into the wrong hands, somebody could use that to try to mount a malicious attack.”

-“For people who do want to have something short and sweet and something you can put on your web page, like the ISO certification, there is a SOC 3 report.
-It is considered an executive summary of your SOC 2.
-It provides the opinion and the description of the system but it does not get into the details of the security practices or the testing methodology results.
-It’s just a high level one.”

-“A Type 1 report, consider that as your starting line.
-That is the closest equivalent to an ISO as well.
-So basically, it tests the design effectiveness of your controls and that you have performed those controls at least once.”

-“The Type 2 is now looking at operational effectiveness over a period of time.
-Typically, that is six months or 12 months.
-The auditor will come in and they will test over the interval of that period of time.”

-“On top of the complexity of Type 1s and Type 2s and SOC 1s and SOC 2s, there are different principles or chapters within SOC 2 and they each come with a set of controls or requirements.
-The most typical and sort of the foundational one that everybody would get would be security and they’re looking specifically at how you’re protecting your physical and logical access and systems.
-So they have controls related to user provisioning, change management, inventory management, things like that.”

-IMAGE 1

-SOC 2 trust service principles (image courtesy of imperva.com)

-SOC 2 defines criteria for managing customer data based on five trust service principles – security, availability, processing integrity, confidentiality, and privacy.

-**SOC Audit Elements**

-“This is a summary listing of the different controls that are used for audit.
-When auditors are testing … they’re testing for **five main elements**.”

-“They’re looking at **accuracy**, or all the controls being addressed, looking for passes and fails and very clear distinction about whether or not the control is being completed.”

-“**Completeness**.
-Do the controls cover the entire offering?
-So if, in case of a control looking at your systems, does it cover all your systems and all your inventory?
-If you’re looking at access management, does it cover all personnel, all people?”

-“Looking at **timeliness**.
-Timeliness is a really big challenge for some teams.
-Making sure the controls are performed on time or early and that there’s no gaps in coverage.”

-“**Resiliency**.
-They’re looking for checks and balances, so that if the control did fail, is there some secondary way that you can ensure that something happens on time.”

-“They’re looking for **consistency**.
-So they want to ensure that there’s no gaps introduced by having too much variability.
-So often they’ll look at a primary control, they’ll test the primary control.
-They’re looking to ensure that you provide features, functions of the control.
-If for any reason that’s not working, they’re looking for support or backup to ensure that the primary control is effective.”

 **American Institute of CPAs (AICPA) Website Research**